Open Bible Data Home About News OET Key

 JER 14:1–14:22 ©

-The Book of Jeremiah 14
+Jeremiah 14

-2The people in Judah are very distressed;
+2He said, “The people in Judah are very distressed;

-in all of Jerusalem people are crying loudly.
+and in all of Jerusalem people are crying loudly.

 3The rich people send their servants to wells to get water,

-but all the wells are dry.
+but when they go all the wells are dry.

-The servants return with empty pitchers;
+The servants return with empty vessels;

-they cover their heads
+so they cover their heads

-because they are ashamed and humiliated.
+because they are ashamed and disappointed.

 4The ground is extremely dry and cracked open

-because there has been no rain.
+because there has been no rain in your land.

-so they also cover their heads.
+so they cover their heads.

-5Even the does abandon their newborn babies,
+5Even the female deer abandon their newborn babies,

 6The wild donkeys stand on the barren hills,

-panting like thirsty jackals.
+panting for breath like jackals.

-You act as though you are a stranger in our land,
+I wish that you would not act as though you are a stranger in our land,

-Yahweh, you are here among us,
+But you, Yahweh, are here among us,

 and others know that we are your people,

-so do not abandon us!”
+so do not abandon us!

 “You love to wander away from me;